-Key challenges in insect farming
+Main challenges of insect farming

 Insect farming has attracted considerable attention over the past decade, attracting several billion dollars in investment and being touted as an environmentally-friendly solution for our food system.
-However, a significant gap exists between the sector's initial promise and the facts: our research indicates that insect proteins are often uncompetitive both economically and environmentally.
+However, a significant gap remains between the sector's initial promise and the facts: our research indicates that insect proteins are often uncompetitive both economically and environmentally.

 Economic challenges

-Unclear added value
+Lack of clear added value

 Economic fragility